top of page

 About the Authors

-3 Friends from Switzerland
+3 Friends living in Switzerland

 Hi there!
 We’re Joao, Simone, and Stefan—three friends from Switzerland who love exploring our home country.
 Simone is from Lucerne, Joao lives in the Lake Geneva region, and Stefan is based in Zurich.
 From glacier hikes and chocolate tastings to hidden lakes and scenic train rides, we’ve lived the adventures (and mistakes!) and now share our best tips so you can experience Switzerland like a local.
 Follow us for more insider updates and travel ideas.